H-1B1 Visa — Approved for Chilean and Singaporean Professionals

 Who Qualifies for an H-1B1?

-Eligible fields include architecture, engineering, IT, mathematics, physical sciences, social sciences, medicine and health, education, business specialties, accounting, law, and the arts.
+Eligibility requires citizenship of Chile or Singapore, a qualifying specialty-occupation job offer, and credentials that match the position.
+The eligible-field list is consistent with H-1B specialty occupations, with explicit FTA-text inclusion for architecture, engineering, IT, mathematics, physical sciences, social sciences, medicine and health, education, business specialties, accounting, law, and the arts.

-• Citizen of Chile or Singapore
+• Citizenship of Chile or Singapore at the time of application

 Process